 - Qualifying Can Be Difficult: Some customers complained that they received preapproval notices from National Funding but ended up not being qualified after going through the application process.

-- Expensive: While National Funding’s business practices are well in line with the MCA industry in general, customers who don’t have much experience with them were shocked by the fees.
+- Expensive: While National Funding’s business practices are well in line with the merchant cash advance and short-term loan industry in general, customers who don’t have much experience with them were shocked by the fees.

 - Aggressive Sales Tactics: Several complaints involve unsolicited marketing calls and unsecured mailers from the company.

 Positive Reviews & Testimonials